pitastrudl/wekanwiki/Troubleshooting-Mail.md

 ### Self-signed Certificate
 Unfortunately at this stage, WeKan does not support self-signed certificates.
 You will see the following error if your SMTP server is using a self-signed certificate.
 Ways to remedy to this are (by order of preference):
+* disable TLS on your SMTP server.
+For postfix juste add "smtpd_user_tls = no" to main.cf. !!!
+Unless doing this, wekan will try to connect with STARTTLS !!!
 * to get a certificate from a CA, or
 * to add "?tls={rejectUnauthorized:false}" to the end of the [MAIL_URL environment variable](https://nodemailer.com/smtp/), or
 * to add "?ignoreTLS=true" to the end of the [MAIL_URL environment variable](https://nodemailer.com/smtp/), or